divanvisagie/blog/content/post/sbt/index.md

 ![SBT Logo](https://miro.medium.com/max/370/1*IR5trBgmj2eBf2CZe5I-kg.png)

-When you get started with Scala one of the first things you are going to come across is sbt , Scala’s very own build tool.
+When you get started with Scala one of the first things you are going to come across is sbt, Scala’s very own build tool.
 When I started using Scala, I just generated projects via *Activator* and ran the basic *test* and *run* commands in sbt.
 When things get serious though, you need to add some libraries.

-So you open up the *build.sbt* file and are greeted with things that look like madness: the `:=` , `+=` and `%%` .
+So you open up the *build.sbt* file and are greeted with things that look like madness: the `:=`, `+=` and `%%` .
 You think to yourself “I just started this thing and now I’m doing category theory!”.
 Don’t worry, this is not category theory, that only comes in later when you start doing monadic light-bending builds.
 These operators are just how sbt deals with settings.
 Let’s take a look at the basic build settings of the *minimal-scala* project that Activator spits out and focus on the symbols used in the basic default [build definition](http://www.scala-sbt.org/0.13/docs/Basic-Def.html) which builds a single project in the *src/* directory.

 ```scala
 name := “””minimal-scala”””version := “1.0”scalaVersion := “2.11.7”// Change this to another test framework if you prefer